 Records show American planes attacked the Trail in Southern Laos some 600,000 times during the conflict.
 The Trail’s use began in 1959, but nearly 50 years have passed since the Trail ceased to be operational in 1975.
 Now ‘progress’, is slowly but steadily, further eroding it in different ways, but again, recent surveys show large parts of the trail are there to ride still.
-(Survey March 2020) Our motorcycle adventure tours along the Ho Chi Minh Trail that have a little more of a historical bend to them can be found on our sister site.
+(Survey March 2020) Our motorcycle tours along the Ho Chi Minh Trail that have a little more of a historical bend to them can be found on our sister site.

 Legalities aside, our Guides will make sure you have a great time.
 They will see to your every need, answer your every question, and keep your vehicle on the road.
-Not only are they very experienced, they also have medical training.
+Not only are they very experienced, but they also have medical training.
 You’re in safe hands with us.
-Travelling without guides can be dangerous out in the remote areas where languages change frequently.
+Traveling without guides can be dangerous out in remote areas where languages change frequently.
 Local Knowledge is key here.

 The cost of your bike rental, third party insurance, Guide, permits, Lao Government charges, support truck, all related paperwork, and of course, our expertise.
 Plus…